cailyn-baksh/esoterix/README.md

 # BF/M

 BrainFuck/Monitor.
-An 8086 operating system which only runs brainfuck.
+An 8086 operating system for IBM PCs which only runs brainfuck.

 ## Building and testing